jorisvandenbossche/DS-python-data-analysis/setup.md

 ## 3. Starting Jupyter Notebook

-Each of the course modules is setup as a [Jupyter notebook](http://jupyter.org/), an interactive  environment to write and run code.
+Each of the course modules is set up as a [Jupyter notebook](http://jupyter.org/), an interactive  environment to write and run code.
 It it no problem if you never used jupyter notebooks before as an introduction to notebooks is part of the course.

 ### Option 1: Using the command line